 In the show notes, you can find direct links to stream or download the music featured in this episode, or simply head over to hookedoncreek.com to get all the details.
 And while you are there, click the contact link and let me know what you think of this podcast.
 I would love to hear from you.
 Alright let’s get started, this is story time with Max Creek.

 To kick things off, we are going to travel back in time to Saturday, January 8, 1983.
-The band was playing at The Taurus Ballroom in Hartford, Connecticut, and they began the show with an acoustic set featuring just Scott and John.
-And from that acoustic set, you are now going to hear Crystal Clear, introduced with a nice story from John.
+The band was playing at The Taurus Ballroom in Hartford, Connecticut, and they began the show with an acoustic set featuring just Scott Murawski and John Rider.
+And from that acoustic set, you are now going to hear John introduce his song Crystal Clear.
 And if this story is interesting to you, I encourage you to check out my interview with Bob Gosselin in episode 22 to learn more about the formation of Max Creek.

-And now, let’s continue on our trip through Max Creek history and visit Providence, Rhode Island, back on Wednesday, March 5, 1997, to hear Scott perform The Field during his solo acoustic show at The Living Room, which includes a story about the origin of this classic Creek tune.
+And now, let’s continue on our trip through Max Creek history and visit Providence, Rhode Island, back on Wednesday, March 5, 1997, to hear Scott introduce his song The Field during his solo acoustic show at The Living Room, which includes a story about the origin of this classic Creek tune.

 Next up, we are headed to Bridge Street Music Hall in East Syracuse, New York, to hear Max Creek perform Mama Are You Ready back on Friday, August 22, 2003.
 As the band starts the song, Scott opens up about the genesis of the song and what sounds like a really fun time at a Grateful Dead show.